Dr. Stone: Manga

-By April 2021, the manga had over 10 million copies in circulation; over 14 million copies in circulation by July 2022; over 15 million copies in circulation by December of that same year; over 18 million copies in circulation by December 2024; and over 19 million copies in circulation by July 2025.
+By April 2021, the manga had over 10 million copies in circulation; over 14 million copies in circulation by July 2022; over 15 million copies in circulation by December of that same year; over 18 million copies in circulation by December 2024; over 19 million copies in circulation by July 2025; and over 20 million copies in circulation by March 2026.

 Dr. Stone won the 64th Shogakukan Manga Award for the shōnen category in 2019.
 The series placed second on the fourth Next Manga Awards in 2018.
 Dr. Stone ranked fifteenth, along with Keep Your Hands Off Eizouken!, on Takarajimasha's Kono Manga ga Sugoi! list of top manga of 2018 for male readers, and seventeenth, alongside Sweat and Soap and Heterogenia Linguistico, on the 2020 edition.
 Dr. Stone was one of the Jury Recommended Works in the Manga Division at the 21st Japan Media Arts Festival in 2018.
 The manga was nominated for the 54th Seiun Award in the Best Comic category in 2023.

 On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150,000 people voted for their top 100 manga series, Dr. Stone ranked 100th.
 Barnes & Noble listed Dr. Stone on their list of "Our Favorite Manga of 2018".

 Before its anime series adaptation, Nicholas Dupree of Anime News Network included Dr. Stone on his list of "The Most Underrated Shonen Jump Manga".
 Dupree wrote that the series is "brimming with surprisingly accurate facts about chemistry and engineering", additionally commenting: "Tons of Jump manga can make impassioned speeches about the power of friendship or determination, but only Dr. Stone can do the same for the power of a light bulb".